Protecting your privacy

 It’s likely that we’ll need to update this Privacy Notice from time to time.
 We’ll notify you of any significant changes, but you’re welcome to come back and check it whenever you wish.

-Decorator’s Notebook Limited is made up of two brands:
+Decorator's Notebook Ltd is made up of one brand:

 This Privacy Notice applies to international orders, but there are additional terms for some countries.
 You’ll find more information below.

-For simplicity throughout this notice, ‘we’ and ‘us’ means Decorator’s Notebook Limited and its brands.
+For simplicity throughout this notice, ‘we’ and ‘us’ means Decorator's Notebbok Ltd and its brand.